Humbly Homemade

 Ingredients You'll Need: cracked rye, sunflower or pumpkin seeds, dark rye flour, salt, active dry yeast, molasses.

-Let's Bake Homemade Dark Rye Sandwich Bread Together!
+Let's Bake Dark Rye Sandwich Bread!

 Sunflower seeds and steel cut oats mixed in water in a yellow bowl.